zalando/postgres-operator/docs/reference/command_line_and_environment.md

   `scalyr_api_key` operator parameter.

 * **CRD_READY_WAIT_TIMEOUT**
-  defines the timeout for the complete postgres CRD creation.
+  defines the timeout for the complete `postgresql` CRD creation.
 When not set default is 30s.

 * **CRD_READY_WAIT_INTERVAL**
-  defines the  interval between consecutive attempts waiting for the postgres CRD to be created.
+  defines the  interval between consecutive attempts waiting for the `postgresql` CRD to be created.
 The default is 5s.